mnfienen/NETICA_CV_GENERAL/README.md

 NETICA_CV_GENERAL
 =================

-Python bindings into Netica for cross-validation and other analysis
+Python bindings into Netica for cross-validation and other analysis.
+This code uses `ctypes` to interact with the Netica DLLs for Windows.